BarrelDev/password-manager/README.md

 # password-manager
 A simple, local-first, password manager written in python.
 Offers both CLI and TUI uses.
+Supports Vim-style bindings in TUI mode.
 Licensed under GNU GPL v3

-# Run from source
+# Run/Build from source
 Run the following commands from the root directory of the repository to run the code from source.

 ## Setup the virtual environment